Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: Simulation Results

 \subsubsection{Oscillator with a linear $\omega(t)$}

-In this section, we investigate the case when the oscillation frequency drifts linearly in time, Eq. (\ref{w(t)_lin}).
-For the simulations presented here, Figs. \ref{fig2} and \ref{fig3}, $\omega_0 = 100\times2\pi$~rad/s, $\delta =0.01$, and $\tau = 100/\Gamma$ with $\Gamma = 1$~$s^{-1}$.
+In this section, we investigate the case when the oscillation frequency changes linearly in time, Eq. (\ref{w(t)_lin}).
+This behavior was chosen to mimic a frequency drift in experiments which can limit the PSD linewidth, as in \cite{Barker}.
+For the simulations presented here, Figs. \ref{fig1a} and \ref{fig1b}, $\omega_0 = 100\times2\pi$~rad/s, $\delta =0.01$, and $\tau = 100/\Gamma$ with $\Gamma = 1$~$s^{-1}$.
 This represents an oscillator's frequency linearly drifting by $2\%$ over a time interval of $100/\Gamma$ around an average of $100$~Hz.

-Instead of having a Lorentzian peak at $w=w_0$, the regular PSD spreads almost uniformly over the range of frequencies from 99~Hz to 101~Hz as shown in Fig. \ref{fig2} for $\Gamma = 1$~$s^{-1}$.
+Instead of having a Lorentzian peak at $w=w_0$, the regular PSD spreads almost uniformly over the range of frequencies from 99~Hz to 101~Hz as shown in Fig. \ref{fig1a} for $\Gamma = 1$~$s^{-1}$.
 Such behaviour is expected because the oscillator spans all frequencies between 99~Hz to 101~Hz equally during the simulation.
-In Fig. \ref{fig2}, we also plot the expression from Eq. (\ref{eq_ana_lin_w}) which can not be distinguished from the numerical simulation PSD.
+In Fig. \ref{fig1a}, we also plot the expression from Eq. (\ref{eq_ana_lin_w}) which can not be distinguished from the numerical simulation PSD.
 This spread in the PSD as well as the agreement with the expression in Eq. (\ref{eq_ana_lin_w}) was observed for values of $\Gamma$ we tested in the range [0.1 , 1.0]~$s^{-1}$ and for different small percentage drifts in $\omega(t)$ up to approximately 8\% over a period of $100/\Gamma$.

-The QPSD is advantageous in this case because it doesn't exhibit any major variations from the ideal formula as shown in Fig. \ref{fig3} for $\Gamma =$ $0.2$,$0.5$ and $1.0$~$s^{-1}$.
+The QPSD is advantageous in this case because it doesn't exhibit any major variations from the ideal formula as shown in Fig. \ref{fig1b} for $\Gamma =$ $0.2$,$0.5$ and $1.0$~$s^{-1}$.
 Our simulations showed that for small linear drifts up to approximately 8\% in the frequency over a period of $100/\Gamma$, the QPSD didn't visibly vary from the analytic result of the harmonic case in Eq. (\ref{eq5}).
 Therefore, the QPSD would give accurate values for the experimental parameters like the mass $m$ or the coefficient of friction $\Gamma$.